vesper-framework/vesper/docs/javascript/entity-relations.md

 }
 ```

-The data will be automatically resolved for you by GraphStack.
+The data is automatically returned to the client.
 To learn more about entity relations refer to [TypeORM documentation](http://typeorm.io/#/relations).